Dry Skin, or Xerosis, Effects Millions of People

 Harsh Skin Products: Detergents, soaps, sanitizers, perfumes, and deodorants do help clean and freshen the skin.
 However, certain cleansers contain harsh substances that can dry out the skin and strip the sebum oil barrier.
 Ask your dermatologist of possible products that they would recommend helping avoid contact with such contaminants.

 Epiphany Dermatology uses VISIA Skin Analysis System imaging system to provide an easy-to-understand, objective evaluation of your skin.
 The analysis is used to help you select the best treatments, skin care regimens, and skin care products for your individual skin care needs.

 Facials are a great skin care regimen to help restore the purity and balance of your skin.
 This is achieved through cleansing, light exfoliating, and extractions.
 Facials play a vital role in helping to identify and treat specific skin conditions to help improve your skin’s texture, tone, and overall appearance.

 Hydrafacials take Epiphany Dermatology’s facial care to the next level.
 It is a non-invasive, multistep treatment that combines the benefits of next-level hydradermabrasion, a chemical peel, and automated painless extractions.
 It also delivers a dose of Antioxidants, Hyaluronic Acid and Peptides to your skin.
 This is all done in one quick treatment that delivers real results without downtime or irritation.

 Dermatology tested and approved, our skin care products can treat a variety of skin problems, including dry skin.
 SHOP NOW

-Schedule Your Dry Skin Treatments at Sunflower Dermatology – Kansas City
+Schedule Your Dry Skin Treatments at Epiphany Dermatology – Kansas City

 Dry Skin Treatments are performed by Licensed Aestheticians overseen by Board-Certified Dermatologists at both our Riverside and St. Joseph, MO Locations.